 The ABN AMRO bank has a bank shop on the university campus.
 ABN-AMRO bank charges a fee for using the account and the bank card, but the website and internet banking are available in English.
 You can read more about the application procedure and information on how to open an account.
 If you wish to open an account at ABN-AMRO bank we advise you start the procedure and submit the application form before you travel to the Netherlands, so the account can be activated as soon as you arrive in the Netherlands.
 Proof of registration at the city hall (BSN-number) is not required immediately, but you will need to submit it within 2 months after activating the account.

 Please note: some banks require an original Birth Certificate

-Please note: the procedure to open a bank account can be done quickly (at ING), but the process for International Office and the financial department to complete the transfer can take up some time, so it is advisable to bring enough financial means with you to overcome the first weeks of your stay (advised amount: € 1.500,- euro to cover for rent, deposits, etc.).
-The International Office and financial department will do their utmost to complete this process a.s.a.p.
+Since this process could take up some time, it is advisable to bring enough financial means with you to overcome the first weeks of your stay (advised amount: € 1.500,- euro to cover for rent, deposits, etc.).
+The immigration department will do their utmost to process your refund as soon as possible.

 Costs of living

 For information about scholarships and grants please check the following webpage of the Nuffic.
 RSM does not provide scholarships.